Florida State Road 39: Citrus County

 When the road crosses into Pineola in Citrus County, it resumes its designation as County Road 39, however the designation exists in two sections.
 It winds along the Withlacoochee State Trail, but eventually the trail moves to the northwest.
 After running across Bradley Lake, it finally terminates at County Road 48.
 The journey of former SR 39 does not end there though, as it secretly overlaps westbound along CR 48 towards Floral City.
 North of Floral City, former SR 39 runs along Old Floral City Avenue, where it runs along the Withlacoochee State Trail past County Road 39A, and Fort Cooper State Park, before entering Inverness South.

 Again between Stoke's Ferry at State Road 200 and US 41 in Citrus Springs, County Road 39 winds along the south side of the Withlacoochee River as the Withlacoochee Trail.

+Plant City Truck Routes

+Florida SR 39 Truck

+Two Truck Routes of State Road 39 used to exist around historic downtown Plant City.
+The west side truck route follows the pattern of the current State Road 39 beginning at the intersection of West Alexander Street, East Alexander Street and James L. Redman Parkway.
+The route continues west until it makes a curve between West Maki Road and Mud Lake Road just before passing by the Florida Heart Institute and running straight north until it reached Interstate 4 (Exit 19), then ran along the frontage roads of I-4 to Paul Buckman Highway.
+This route was officially eliminated when Alexander Street was extended to Paul Buckman Highway in Knights, and SRs 39 and 39A switched places within Plant City.

+The east side truck route begins at the intersection of West and East Alexander Street, where SR 39 turns from north to west, but this segment is also overlapped by an eastern truck detour of SR 39.
+A truck detour sign gantry can be found at the southern terminus of State Road 553 (East Park Road).
+Further into the city, SR 39 has an at-grade crossings with the CSX Plant City Subdivision just before terminating at South Park Road, Jim Johnson Road and Roberts Ranch Road.

+After the intersection with Alsbrook Street and Coronet Road, it crosses the CSX Lakeland Subdivision immediately before it intersects U.S. Route 92 (State Road 600).
+Here the street name changes to North Park Road (State Road 553) and contains a hidden continuation of FL Truck Route 39, both of which run practically straight north for SR 553's entire route.
+SRs 553 and east Truck Route 39 end at the interchange with Interstate 4 (Exit 22), which also contains frontage roads that serve SR 39.
+North of the interchange, North Park Road continues as a four-lane divided highway leading to housing developments.